 Range (miles):

-George T Lewis Airport, Cedar Key , FL
+George T Lewis Airport

 Here is an island destination right in your own backyard.
 Cedar Key airport is located on an island and with a short taxi cab ride you are in town enjoying a meal at one of many waterside restaurants.
 Taxi can be contacted on the CTAF frequency. - Submitted by CFLAV8R

-Input Your Airport ID:
+From Airport ID:

-Destination Airport ID:
+To Airport ID:

 Mileage Type: